aleshaleksey/fansys23/12-equipment-economy.md

 - ["Apprentice"](monsters-npcs/humanoids.md#human-mage-apprentice-level-2)
 - ["Scholar"](monsters-npcs/humanoids.md#human-scholar-level-3)

 **Magistrate**: Ranking members of society, empowered with the rights and knowledge necessary to perform legal services.
-Magistrates are useful when dealing with nobility, major trade deals, or during dubious dealings for furthering one's own interests.
+Magistrates are useful when dealing with nobility, when concluding major trade deals, or during dubious dealings for furthering one's own interests.
 Access to a magistrate is understandably expensive.
 Recommended stat blocks:

 - ["Scholar"](monsters-npcs/humanoids.md#human-scholar-level-3)
 - ["Elite"](monsters-npcs/humanoids.md#human-elite-level-5)